anuragap98/Deep-Learning-Specialization/Week 1.md

 "You should not add the citizens' data to the training set, because if the training distribution is different from the dev and test sets, then this will not allow the model to perform well on the test set."

-1 point

-True

-False
+ANS: False

-6.
 Question 6
 One member of the City Council knows a little about machine learning, and thinks you should add the 1,000,000 citizens’ data images to the test set.
 You object because:

-1 point
+ANS:

-This would cause the dev and test set distributions to become different.
+* This would cause the dev and test set distributions to become different.
 This is a bad idea because you’re not aiming where you want to hit.

-The test set no longer reflects the distribution of data (security cameras) you most care about.
+* The test set no longer reflects the distribution of data (security cameras) you most care about.

-A bigger test set will slow down the speed of iterating because of the computational expense of evaluating models on the test set.

-The 1,000,000 citizens’ data images do not have a consistent x-->y mapping as the rest of the data (similar to the New York City/Detroit housing prices example from lecture).

 7.
 Question 7